 2019-2021 - MSc - Jeremie Bouffard, worked on the behavioural eco-toxicology of wood frogs, now working at eticks.

-2016-2020 - PhD - Mathieu Videlier (co-supervision with H. Rundle), worked on quantitative genetics architecture of metabolic rate, pursued a postdoc at UQÀM (Montiglio lab)
+2016-2020 - PhD - Mathieu Videlier (co-supervision with H. Rundle), worked on quantitative genetics architecture of metabolic rate, pursued a postdoc at UQÀM (Montiglio lab) and University of Toronto (Sztepanacz lab)

 2018-2020 - MSc - Natalie Kermany, worked on the behavioural ecology of white-footed mice, now program assistant at NSERC.